CapgeminiTechHub/Amazon-web-services-1/README.md

 - Tells us about the facilities available in the Tech Hub
 - Tell us about the inventories available in the Tech Hub

+# Opening the skill

+The invocation name for the Tech hub skill is 'Phoenix'.
+Saying phrases such as:

+- "Open Phoenix"
+- "[do something] from Phoenix"

+will open the skill and perform the action you asked.

 # Explain Tech Hub

 Asking questions such as: